ossf/package-analysis/sandboxes/README.md

 ## Sandbox Image Testing

-By default the analysis command will update the sandbox images from the grc.io repository.
+By default, the analysis command will update the sandbox images from the grc.io repository.
 To test local changes to sandboxes, they need to be built locally, and the analysis needs to redirect its container source to the local filesystem.